-- Review the system of regulations and policies on labor and wages, including rules and regulations on labor and labor discipline; policies on salary, bonus and benefits; policies on recruitment, training, development, and exploitation of human resources; it is required to update, estimate, and control the costs incurred related to labor and wages.
+- Review the system of regulations and policies on labor and wages, including rules and regulations on labor and labor discipline; policies on salary, bonus and benefits; policies on recruitment, training, development, and exploitation of manage employment relations; it is required to update, estimate, and control the costs incurred related to labor and wages.

 - Review policies on information security, conflicts of interest, code of conduct, etc.

 - Review the corporate culture.

 Enterprises may be required to apply and complete procedures for business licenses and legal documents, including the following main licenses, permits, and documents:

 - Enterprise registration certificate, necessary to carry out business in accordance with Vietnamese business laws.

 - Investment registration certificate, necessary for foreign investors to invest in Vietnam.

 - Business certificate, necessary for foreign merchants to conduct commercial activities.